 On August 15, the Day of the Assumption of the Holy Virgin Mary, the Church was officially dedicated.

 The first permanent officers of the church were selected and the duties of said offices were defined.
 The first budget was drawn up anticipating collections of $6,550.00, and expenses of $6,555.00.

 World War I was raging at this time.
 Some Greek lads, even though they were not U.S. citizens, entered the army to fight for their new land.

 Items necessary for the new church were being donated.
 A silver Bible was given by two young brothers—Pete and George Gustas.
 The beautiful chandelier was a result of fund raising by residents of Hiawatha.

 Greek schools were established.
 Even though the children born to these immigrant Greeks spoke Greek, their parents wanted them to learn to read and write Greek as well.

-As the Greek Orthodox population grew, and there was some talk of enlarging the church, however, those plans were postponed because of the onset of the Great Depression of 1929.
+As the Greek Orthodox population grew, and there was some talk of enlarging the church; however, those plans were postponed because of the onset of the Great Depression of 1929.

-On January 17, 1937, the church was incorporated and renamed the Hellenic Orthodox Church, Price,
+On January 17, 1937, the church was incorporated and renamed the Hellenic Orthodox Church, Price, Utah.

-In April of 1940, a building committee was formed to raise funds for the enlargement of the church.
+In April 1940, a building committee was formed to raise funds for the enlargement of the church.

 On September l8, l940, the community was honored with a visitation by Archbishop ATHENAGORAS who later became the Ecumenical Patriarch of Constantinople.